uptane/deployment-considerations/repositories.md

 #### ECU Version Report

-The payload of the ECU version report should contain the latest time downloaded from the Time Server.
-In addition, the report should include a token (which SHOULD be used exactly once to prevent a replay attack) for the Time Server to sign and send back.
+The payload of the ECU version report sent to the Director might contain the token sent to the Time Server.
+This token is in the version report sent from secondaries to the primary, and so is in the signed version of the version report.
+If the token is removed, the signature will not match.

 #### Changes to all ECUs